 Xan is a contributor to Resipiscence: A Lenten Devotional for Dismantling White Supremacy and Nothing to Lose But Our Chains: Black Voices on Activism, Resistance and Love.
 She is a core member of Second Acts, an Oakland-based direct action group of Jesus followers and 'feral Christians,' and was part of the original Young Leaders cohort of the Mystic Soul Project.
 Xan is a frequent guest preacher at the intersections of social justice, healing, and scripture.
 She has been a participant and volunteer at OneLife for several years, and is part of the facilitation team for our Healing Black Lives retreats.

-Proud to have been born and raised in Oakland, Xan has over 20 years of experience in social justice movement work, mostly related to police accountability, queer rights, Black liberation, and community healing.
-She lives with her partner M.J. and their toddler son Glory.
+Born and raised in Oakland, Xan has over 20 years of experience in social justice movement work, mostly related to police accountability, queer rights, Black liberation, and community healing.
+She is the proud mama of toddler son Glory.